FreeCAD/FreeCAD-documentation/wiki/Installing_on_Mac.md

 ## Uninstallation

 There currently isn\'t an uninstaller for FreeCAD installed with dmg package.
-To completely remove FreeCAD and all installed components, drag the following files and folders to the Trash   *
+To completely remove FreeCAD and all installed components, drag the following files and folders to the Trash:

--   In /Applications   *
+-   In /Applications:
     -   FreeCAD

 If you installed FreeCAD with homebrew simply use the `brew uninstall freecad` command.
 That\'s it.